 She has specialized training in play therapy, Autism, trauma, addictions, chronically suicidal and self-injurious behaviors.
 She is working towards certification in EMDR.
 She is nationally certified in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Clinical Trauma and AutPlay.

 She enjoys yoga, hiking, camping, animals (I have 2 furry babies), reading and learning.
 She loves thrift store shopping, riding her motorcycel and lots of outdoor activities.
 She’s a Florida girl and a mountain woman.

 Being around too many people in a big busy place can make you dizzy and sick; it can exhaust you.
 Sensitive people feel joy so intensely.
 Mindy knows what it’s like to stand in line at the grocery store and have the next person unload their life story and problems.
 She understands what it’s like to need quiet space to re-energize.

 You feel confused and frustrated.
 You’ve been taught to think and believe that who you are and who you love is wrong and unacceptable.
 You’re not certain who is an ally.
 You’re tired of hiding who you are and not feeling fulfilled in your relationships.
 You’re afraid of being rejected by your family and friends based on your sexual orientation or gender identity.
 You’re avoiding family gatherings and social interactions.
 You want to come out and are uncertain about how to do this.

-Mindy works best with clients who prefer someone who likes a no-nonsense, straight forward, and direct approach.
-She has helped many clients succeed by being direct and calling a spade a spade.
-Clients who understand it takes work, willingness and vulnerability to accomplish their goals have success and growth.
+Mindy works best with people who prefer no-nonsense, straightforward, solution-focused and direct approach.
+She has helped many people succeed by being direct and calling a spade a spade.
+People who understand it takes work, willingness, and vulnerability to accomplish their goals have success and growth.
 Working with Mindy will seem like talking to an old friend.